nwfortner/mediams-challenge/README.md

 }
 ```

+Download and email solution to email provided.
-Create `Pull Request` with your solution.
+or Create `Pull Request` with your solution.